Grand Pump Room: In literature

 The novelist Jane Austen was familiar with the Pump Room, which is used as a setting in her novels Northanger Abbey and Persuasion.
 It was a meeting place for fashionable people, where "Every creature in Bath [...] was to be seen in the room at different periods of the fashionable hours".
-It is here that Catherine Morland, the heroine of Northanger Abbey first meets Henry Tilney, another principal character in the novel.
 In Persuasion, Admiral Croft retires to Bath to take the waters, because of his gout.
 The Pump Room was used as a filming location in screen adaptations of both novels.
+Mr Pickwick and his friends retire to a private sitting-room in "The Pickwick Papers" by Charles Dickens, "at the White Hart Hotel, opposite the Great Pump Room, Bath, where the waiters, from their costume, might be mistaken for Westminster boys, only they destroy the illusion by behaving themselves much better".